Here’s a snapshot of me. For more details, check out my full CV.

 2016 Jeanne Armour Senior Graduate Scholarship in Canadian History

-“The 1976 National Pilots Strike: Air Traffic Controllers, The Jet Age Workplace, and Bilingualism.”
+2017 “Bilingualism in the Air: Language, Aviation, and the 1976 Canadian Airline Pilots Association Strike.”
 Presented at the Annual Meeting of the Canadian Historical Association.
-Toronto, May 31, 2017.
+Toronto, May 31.

-“Aero-Mobile Sprawl: Jet-Age Airports and Socio-Environmental Disruption in 1970s Canada.”
-Presented at the Mobility and Environment Conference, Rachel Carson Centre for Environment and Society.
-Munich, February 14, 2015.
+2015 “Aero-Mobile Sprawl: Jet-Age Airports and Socio-Environmental Disruption in 1970s Canada.”
+Presented at the Mobility and Environment Conference, Rachel Carson Center for Environment and Society.
+Munich, Germany, February 14.